TedHusted/awake/awake.md/awake.md

 “No. Not yet,” Elena gasps.
 “Just give me a minute.”

-After a few more breaths, Elena says “You’d think I’d be over it by now, but ever since the car crash that killed mis padres and put me in this chair, collisions are still a trigger.”
+After a few more breaths, Elena says “You’d think I’d be over it by now, but ever since the car crash that killed mis padres and put me in this chair, collisions still trigger me.”

 Tessa reaches across the counter and puts a hand on Elena’s shoulder.
 “Take your time.
 Deep breaths.”